kevinchanO777/obsidian-notes/Devops/Kubernetes/Introduction to Kubernetes (LFS158).md

 # Chapter 6 - Installing Minikube

+> [!WARNING] It's highly recommended you start with AT LEAST 1 worker node and add more on the go

 Minikube is one of the easiest, most flexible and popular methods to run an all-in-one or a multi-node local Kubernetes cluster directly on our local workstations.

 ```sh